Frequently Asked Questions

 BPS only assigns K0, K1, and K2 registrants to schools chosen on their assignment application.
 If there are no available seats for an applicant at their chosen schools, s/he will not be administratively assigned to another school unless, for K2 only, a parent requests an administrative assignment.
 The only exception to this policy is for K2 applicants who will be six years old by December 31.

 Registrants who meet the age requirement for Grade 1 or higher are required by state law to attend school.
 If BPS is unable to assign these applicants to one of their school choices, BPS will administratively assign students to the school that is closest to their home with that has available seat in their grade level.
 Administratively assigned students and students who are assigned to one of their school choices but not their top choice will be placed on a waitlist(s) for their ranked choices.

 Assignments are typically mailed six weeks after the close of a registration period.
 Once assignment information is available, parent/guardian(s) may also contact any Welcome Center to find out their child's wait list(s).
 Families who register before March 31, 2017 will be added to the wait list for each school they ranked.

 As seats become available in schools, waitlists will be processed automatically, allowing students to move into their higher-ranked schools.
-By June 16, 2017 families who wish to remain on a wait list must opt-in and reduce their wait list selections to one school.
+On June 16, 2017, wait list selections were reduced to one selection, the family's highest ranked school.
 BPS will contact families about availability by email or phone.
 If you are content with your child’s assigned school and wish to prevent an automatic transfer, please contact a Welcome Center to have your child’s name removed from a waitlist, or email RSVP@bostonpublicschools.org.